mvdh7/pytzer/docs/modules/constants.md

 *The casual user has no need to explicitly call this module.*

-**pytzer.constants** contains physical constants required by Pytzer.
+`.constants` contains physical constants required by Pytzer.

 ## Universal constants